robert-dzikowski/api-smoke-test-go/Readme.md

 # Introduction
 Smoke test for testing APIs that use OpenAPI 3.0 specification.
-Tests GET requests, if response status code isn't in config.txt file the test will fail.
+Tests GET requests, if response status code isn't in config.txt file the test will fail, but all endpoints will be tested.
 This prgram was tested with GitHub REST API.

 # Run